Whiplash—a term that’s used to describe a variety of neck sprains and strains—is one of the most common types of car accident injuries.

 While whiplash injuries may sound relatively minor, without the proper treatment, their effects can last for months or even years.
 If you or a loved one suffered whiplash injuries in a car accident caused by another motorist’s negligence, you may be eligible for compensation.

 However, obtaining compensation in whiplash cases can sometimes be a challenge.
-If you're considering taking legal action against the motorist who caused your whiplash, here's what you need to know.
+If you’re considering taking legal action against the motorist who caused your whiplash, please contact one of our claims of car accident lawyers in Whiplash.

 Whiplash Symptoms and Treatments